tlietz/dotfiles/README.md

 ### Vscode

-The keybindings are meant to be OS-agnostic since the only hotkey they use are CTRL and SHIFT.
+The keybindings use a prefix(CTRL + SPACE) system similar to tmux and are meant to be OS-agnostic since they use only CTRL, TAB, and SHIFT (No CMD, OPTION, WIN, or META).
-Many of them use a prefix system similar to tmux.